GamesCreed

 The Road goes ever on

 Speaking of weapons, the game also does contain moments of combat.
-Whilst it is not one of the core tenants of the game, it is still present with players having to combat bandits and the wildlife around them.
+Whilst it is not one of the core tenets of the game, it is still present with players having to combat bandits and the wildlife around them.
 Wildlife is probably the most fun thing to contend with as you stalk your way through the wilderness, a boar in the distance as you draw back your bow and fire, it can really feel amazingly immersive.

 In addition to many of the game’s survival mechanics, the game also has many RPG elements.
-These elements unfortunately are most likely one of the weaker aspects of the game.
+These elements, unfortunately, are most likely one of the weaker aspects of the game.
 None of the side quests that I have experienced seemed to have any interest or weight behind them, the dialogue is rather stale and falls flat on many occasions, combined with a very odd romance system leads to a game that has the potential to be a really good RPG, but just sadly misses the mark on too many spots.

-In terms of the game’s visuals and performance, I have no complaints in regards to Medieval Dynasty despite the game’s size for me it ran pretty much immaculately.
-The visuals are impressive from all graphics settings and the game can provide you with some truly stunning vistas.
+In terms of the game’s visuals and performance, I have no complaints in regards to Medieval Dynasty.
+Despite the game’s size, for me, it ran pretty much immaculately.
+The visuals are impressive from all graphics settings, and the game can provide you with some truly stunning vistas.
 From the warm colours of spring to the icy cold winds of winter, the game is beautiful as it cycles through the seasons.

 In addition to the game’s visuals, I have to commend the game’s UI.
 The UI is informative all the while not cluttering the screen which is a very complicated endeavor and one that the developers clearly have thought about at length and it shows, the UI is both overt and subtle simultaneously allowing players to appreciate the grandeur of the world as well as not missing out any key details in their stats like health, etc.

-One issue with the UI and the game overall is the game’s tutorial or lack of one rather.
-Consulting the knowledge tab is fine enough, but the fact that the games knowledge tab is so vast only serves as a way to intimidate players.
+One issue with the UI and the game overall is the game’s tutorial, or lack of one, rather.
+Consulting the knowledge tab is fine enough, but the fact that the games’ knowledge tab is so vast only serves as a way to intimidate players.
 The game is large enough in all facets without what can only be described as a deluge of tutorials and ‘knowledge’ tabs.

 Medieval Dynasty